 Theology and Christian ministry stand at the very heart of Olivet’s heritage since the university’s founding one hundred years ago.
-Today Olivet offers a rich range of options for graduate education in religion, with nine master’s degree programs and several specialized tracks for specific audiences.
+Today Olivet offers a rich range of options for graduate education in religion, with twelve master’s degree programs and several specialized tracks for specific audiences.

 Committed to the Church